Did you know that you can make a delicious vegan tuna salad by swapping the tuna out for some garbanzo beans?

 - Add garbanzo beans to food processor and pulse a few times until you have a gravel-like consistency.

-- Transfer beans to a medium bowl and add in the onion, celery, radish, capers, mayo and salt and pepper.
+- Transfer beans to a medium bowl and add in the onion, celery, radish, capers, mayonnaise, salt and pepper.
 Combine well.

 Nutrients for half of the recipe (no bread): Calories: 346; Total Fat: 22.3g; Saturated Fat: 3g; Cholesterol: 10mg; Carbohydrate: 29.2g; Dietary Fiber: 6.5g; Sugars: 4.6g; Protein: 7.7g